maaolawuyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that print effective username of current user
+script that prints all the groups the current user is part of